docwhat/website/content/posts/2008-05-08-unappealing-taxes.md

 figure out whether to appeal or not, but basically, at the core, the heart of the matter is... they want more money.

-My job was to fight the appeal.<!-- more -->
+My job was to fight the appeal.

 Quick description of property taxes in Allegheny County: Taxes are based on what your property would probably have been worth in January of 2002.
 Since